 - Write in the present tense and in an active voice as it is easiest to read and relate to.

 - Do not use too much technical jargon but try and use language that will be understood by broader audiences.

 - Include specific examples of your personal philosophy of teaching so that the reader can actually 'see' how you interact with your students even though they have not visited a real class that you teach.

-- Give your philosophy of education statement a lot of thought and ensure that you write about your personal beliefs and real experiences.
-If you simply churn out a standardized education philosophy statement, that will come across to the reader and will not be as impressive.
+- Give your philosophy a lot of thought and ensure that you write about your personal beliefs and real experiences.
+If you simply churn out a standardized teaching philosophy statement, that will come across to the reader and won't be as impressive.

-If you need help preparing your Philosophy of Education, don't hesitate to email Candace at A+ Resumes for Teachers by clicking here.
+If you need help preparing your teaching philosophy, don't hesitate to email Candace at A+ Resumes for Teachers.